 - How will the CE fellow learn about medical education?
 Most fellows will apply and be accepted into the Health Professions Education (HPE) Pathway Program, a one‐year program dedicated to providing learners with a strong foundational understanding of medical education.
 There is a one-month intensive in class learning program and support for an educational research project.

 - What hands on teaching experiences will the CE fellow have?

-- Small group leader during second-‐year medical student microbiology course
+- Small group leader during first‐year medical student microbiology course

 - Provide didactic lectures on clinical topics for students, residents, and CME courses